Paul Tweed

-Paul Tweed (born 1955) is an international lawyer with offices in Belfast, Dublin and London.
+Paul Tweed (born 1955) born in Northern Ireland, is an international lawyer with offices in Belfast, Dublin and London.
 He is listed in Chambers Legal Guide as a leading lawyer in the field of Defamation and Reputation Management.
 He is described by Chambers as "synonymous with this type of work" and as a “real legend in this field and a name that everyone knows”.

 He has been described as one of the most feared defamation lawyers in the world, having represented the likes of Harrison Ford, Justin Timberlake, Jennifer Lopez, Liam Neeson, Britney Spears, Ashton Kutcher, and Uri Geller as well as many others from the worlds of politics, music, film, entertainment and sport.

-Having made his name taking action against traditional media outlets, he has since sought to challenge the largely unfettered power of the social media giants, calling for increased regulation of these corporations, many of which have their European headquarters in Ireland.
+Having made his name taking action against traditional media outlets, he has since sought to challenge social media corporations, calling for increased regulation of these corporations, many of which have their European headquarters in Ireland.

 Early life and education

 Born in Bangor, County Down, Tweed attended Bangor Grammar School and Queen's University Belfast where he read Law.
 After attaining his LLB, he attended the Institute of Professional Legal Studies where he qualified as a solicitor in 1978.
 He joined the Belfast firm Johnsons the same year he qualified and was made partner in 1983.
 In 2017, Tweed set up TWEED, an international boutique law firm with offices in Belfast, Dublin and London.
 The firm provided a bespoke international approach specialising in media law and commercial litigation matters.
 In 2020, the firm was acquired by Gateley for £2 million and rebranded as Gateley Tweed.
+In more recent years, he has established an independent firm WP Tweed & Co. which hosts offices in Belfast, Dublin, and London.